Widelux: WideluxX revival

 During a podcast interview with photography magazine Silvergrain Classics in 2020, actor Jeff Bridges first brought up the idea of reviving Widelux production.
-Bridges ended up forming a company, SilverGrain, to bring back the camera.
+Bridges ended up forming a company, SilverBridges, to bring back the camera.
 The new model is branded "WideluxX".

 Little is known about the new model.
 Though Silvergrain originally intended to duplicate the old model, most of the new design had to be built from the ground up as the camera's first manufacturer lost all the original designs in 2005 due to a fire at its headquarters.
 Silvergrain has just stated that is will be based on the F8 model, but with small "upgrades".
 They also plan to use no plastic components and only manufacture in German facilities that use green electricity sources.
-For this reason, the pricing will probably be similar to the Leica brand (whose factory is also located in Germany), at around $2000 - $6000 USD.
+For this reason, the pricing will probably be similar to the Leica brand (whose factory is also located in Germany), at $4400 USD.